Skills Norway's vision is lifelong learning for an inclusive economy and society’.

 The welfare of the Norwegian population is determined by the standard of our skills and our ability to make use of them.
 Society's ability to include people with different competencies is becoming increasingly important for the productivity of our labour force.
 Norway needs to be able to handle ongoing restructuring without increasing the inequalities between those who live here.
 This requires further investment in competence, to ensure that more of us get into work and that our businesses attract the skills they need.

-Skills Norway is the Norwegian Agency for Lifelong Learning and belongs to the Norwegian Ministry of Education and Research.
+Skills Norway is Directorate for Lifelong Learning and belongs to the Norwegian Ministry of Education and Research.
 Skills Norway also earlier got commission from Ministry of Justice and Public Security.

 Our agency is also involved in international cooperation and we are the current national coordinator for the European Agenda for adult learning.
 Skills Norway also acts as the secretariat for the national council for tertiary vocational education (Nasjonalt fagskoleråd), and we have a coordinating role for the Nordic Network for Adult Learning (Nordisk Nätverk för Vuxnas Lärande, NVL).

 We need to make use of the skills available to us